Angonoka tortoise: Ecology and behaviour

 The angonoka tortoise has been observed feeding on grasses found in open rocky areas of bamboo scrub.
 It is also known to eat shrubs, forbs, and herbs.
 While it has been seen eating dead bamboo leaves, it has never been observed eating living bamboo.
 As well as these plants, the tortoise has also been seen eating the dried feces of bushpigs and carnivores.

-The introduced bushpig is the main predator of the angonoka tortoise; it eats the tortoises' eggs and young.
+The introduced bush pig is the main predator of the angonoka tortoise; it eats the tortoises' eggs and young.

 It is expected to become sexually mature once reaching 15 years old.
 The tortoise can produce one to six eggs per clutch and up to four clutches every season.
 The reproductive season is from 15 January to 30 May.
 The angonoka tortoise's reproductive patterns coincide with the seasonal rainfall patterns of the region, with both mating and hatching occurring at the onset of the rainy seasons.
 With a 71.9% fertility rate and a 54.6% hatching success rate, about 4.3 hatchlings are produced per female tortoise.

 In captivity, males must be separated due to aggression towards each other, including ramming, pushing, and overturning with the enlarged gular scute.
 The aggression is used to establish dominance.